SameerMohammad1902/Library-Database-Analysis/README.md

-# Library-Database-Analysis
-Analyzed and extracted data from a library management system to track book availability, borrower activity, and branch-specific performance.
-Identified key relationships across tables to generate insights for optimizing inventory distribution and improving user management.
+1.Analyzed and extracted specific data from a library management system.
+Assessed the availability and distribution of book copies across library branches and identified borrowers with no active checkouts or those with more than five books checked out.

+2.Retrieve detailed information about books and borrowers, including overdue items and branch specific statistics.

+3.Identifying relationships between tables, such as foreign keys linking borrowers to loans, books to copies, and branches to book copies.

+4.Extracted and analyzed critical data on book inventory, tracked borrower activity, and assessed.

+5.Generated actionable insights to optimize book distribution, enhance branch performance, and improve borrower management.